aarishgilani/dlt-filesystem-sql/readme.md

 ---

-## Toy Pipeline Demo
+## Pokemon Pipeline Demo

 This pipeline demonstrates a simple data loading process using the `dlt`.
-It loads a predefined list of Pokémon data into a PostgreSQL database.
+It loads a Pokémon data fetched from REST API into a PostgreSQL database.

 ### Pipeline Components

-- **Data Source**: A static list of Pokémon data defined within the Python script.
+- **Data Source**: List fetched from pokeapi.co.
 - **ETL Tool**: `dlt` (data load tool) Python library used to create and run the pipeline.
 - **Destination**: A PostgreSQL database instance.